animal-tree/Writing-stuff/Stuff64-GSA-efforts.md

 Granted, they're probably making me show all this to you to reduce culpability in my suicide.
 Just saying, none of this was why I was terminated and I did good work.

+> And in case this actually is a suicide note, the firing is not why I want to commit suicide.
+I gave a lot of reasons and maybe showed some in this note, and none of what I fundamentally described had to do with my termination, but with psychological/consciousness forces, a theory I actually believe, and all the many things including health traumas but first and foremost those relationships.
+And it sucks that this suicide note isn't veen gpod. *even good